 Specialising in Bookkeeping courses, The ICB need no introduction, they are the biggest institution of its kind in the world.
 Effortlessly and professionally maintaining the high standards of bookkeeping as a profession.

 Successful achievement of this qualification will allow you to apply for Member status, the second tier of the ICB.
 You will be able to work as a Bookkeeper and you will also receive an official certificate of completion from the ICB.
 Read more about the ICB.

 At the end of each unit, you’ll be given an assignment that will be marked by your personal tutor.
 You’ll also need to pass exams to gain this qualification – M4, M5, M6, and M7 can all be taken via the ICB portal at home.

 Finally, you’ll take the M8 exam, which is a synoptic assessment covering all aspects of bookkeeping.
 You can take the exam in a local Pearson Vue test centre, which is often in the same building as local driving test centres.
 Alternatively, you sit your exams remotely from home.
-This M8 exam will be a mix of multiple-choice and data entry questions.
-Exams are chargeable at £75 per exam, at the time where you wish to sit them.
+This M8 exam will be a mix of multiple-choice and data-entry questions.
+Exams are chargeable at £75 per exam, at the time when you wish to sit them.
 You’ll need to pass all your assessments to complete your qualification.